senshastic/Legit-Jarvis/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are not welcome, leave me alone.

 ## License